 US/ICOMOS offers an international Summer Internship each year.
-It is offered to those who are full members of Australia ICOMOS and while there are no age restrictions, the program is designed for those nearing the end of their graduate programs (usually 2nd-year students) or and have been working professionally for 1-3 years.
-Those eligible can apply for the program (via Australia ICOMOS), which runs annually for three months between June and August.
+Applications can be made by individuals who are either Full or Associate members of Australia ICOMOS and while there are no age restrictions, the program is designed for those nearing the end of their graduate programs (usually 2nd-year students) or individuals who have been working professionally for 1-3 years.
+Those who are eligible must apply for the program via Australia ICOMOS.
+The program runs annually for three months, usually between June and August.

 The selection process for the US/ICOMOS internship is highly competitive; approximately one in five applications is successful.
-Australia ICOMOS generally advertises for Expressions of Interest (via the website and E-News) in early November and December – we encourage applicants to spend time on their application and ensure it is of the highest quality.
+Australia ICOMOS generally calls for applications via the E-News around October/November each year – we encourage applicants to spend time on their application and ensure it is of the highest quality.

-For further information on the program, see the Intern page of the US/ICOMOS website.
+For further information on the program, see the Internship page of the US/ICOMOS website.

 Australia ICOMOS US/ICOMOS intern for 2015

 Australia ICOMOS is pleased to advise that Renee Muratore was given a placement on the US/ICOMOS Internship program for 2015.
 Renee was placed with the National Trust for Historic Preservation, based in Washington, D.C.